Maple syrup urine disease: Intermittent

 Contrary to classic and intermediate MSUD, intermittent MSUD individuals will have normal growth and intellectual development.
 This type of MSUD is typically presented around 1 to 2 years of life.
 Other symptoms may include ataxia and semicoma.
 These symptoms may accelerate and worsen rapidly.
 Symptoms of lethargy and characterized odor of maple syrup will occur when the individual experiences stress, does not eat or develops an infection.
 The metabolic crisis leading to seizures, coma, and brain damage is still a possibility.

 Thiamine-response

 Symptoms associated with thiamine-response MSUD are similar to intermediate MSUD.
 Newborns rarely present with symptoms.
 This is a distinctive type of MSUD because they respond very well to thiamine therapy.
 Symptoms may include acidosis and developmental delay.

 E3-Deficient

-This type of MSUD is diagnosed from the deficiencies of the E3 subunits.
-Some signs that may seen from E3-deficient MSUD include feeding difficulties, developmental delay, acidosis, encephalopathy, liver failure, and early death.
+This type of MSUD is diagnosed from the deficiencies of the E3 subunit.
+Variants in the E3 subunit tend to cause more severe symptoms than other subunit variants, and can cause cause congenital lactic acidosis that is termed DLD deficiency.
 There may be varying level of enzyme activity.